-- 33. It should be noted here that there exists a vast array of vocabulary in Spanish to describe and denigrate LGBT peoples.
-Some words, such as maricón (queer), are used universally throughout the Spanish-speaking world.
-Others are country and/or region specific.
-Moreover, as with all slang, new terms come into and go out of usage with blinding speed.
-Whatever, the word, however, the message is the same, one of hatred and fear.
-Please see Stephen O. Murray and Wayne R. Dynes, "Hispanic Homosexuals: A Spanish Lexicon," in Stephen O. Murray, Latin American Male Homosexualities (Albuquerque: University of New Mexico Press, 1995), pp. 180-192.
-See also Andrew Reding, Sexual Orientation and Human Rights in the Americas (New York: World Policy Institute, 2003), particularly pp. 91-93. - 34.
-I do not know Mr. XXXX, but I have been asked by his attorney to assist with this case.
-After reviewing the facts of his case and reading his affidavit with care, I agreed to provide expert testimony regarding the risks that he faces as a gay male in Colombia. - 35.
-The danger to Mr. XXXX is due to the fact that he is a gay male who, if removed to Colombia, would live in a nation where machismo is the driving cultural norm and where gay males are viewed as an abomination, a threat to everything that is sacred in Colombia culture. - 36.
+- 33. I do not know Mr. XXXX, but I have been asked by his attorney to assist with this case.
+After reviewing the facts of his case and reading his affidavit with care, I agreed to provide expert testimony regarding the risks that he faces as a gay male in Colombia. - 34.
+The danger to Mr. XXXX is due to the fact that he is a gay male who, if removed to Colombia, would live in a nation where machismo is the driving cultural norm and where gay males are viewed as an abomination, a threat to everything that is sacred in Colombia culture. - 35.
 As noted above, male homosexuals are perceived as a threat to the machismo of all the males in the family.
 Indeed, male relatives of the homosexual are, very often, subjected to withering criticism and ridicule from males outside the family who cast aspersions on and even express doubt about the father's own sexuality.
-This helps to explain why fathers often beat their gay sons because it is widely believed that one can "beat the gayness out of a child."
+This helps to explain why father's often beat their gay sons because it is widely believed that one can "beat the gayness out of a child." - 36.
+Mr. XXXX knew at an early age that he was different from the other boys.